 While I’ve talked about how much I detest the setup, it turned out to make the use of this bag very simple overall.
 In all honesty, this is the closest thing to a Swiss Army Knife that you can really get with a camera bag.

-What I’m even more surprised at is that you can sit an entire lighting setup in here with the exception of modifiers.
+What I’m even more surprised at is that you can sit an entire lighting setup here except for modifiers.